awsdocs/amazon-route53-docs/doc_source/integration-with-other-services.md

 You can use Amazon Route 53 to route traffic to a variety of AWS resources\.

+**Amazon API Gateway**
+Amazon API Gateway lets you create, publish, maintain, monitor, and secure APIs at any scale\.
+You can create APIs that access AWS or other web services, as well as data stored in the AWS Cloud\.
+You can use Route 53 to route traffic to an API Gateway API\.
+For more information, see [Routing Traffic to an Amazon API Gateway API by Using Your Domain Name](routing-to-api-gateway.md)\.

 **Amazon CloudFront**
 To speed up delivery of your web content, you can use Amazon CloudFront, the AWS content delivery network \(CDN\)\.
 CloudFront can deliver your entire website—including dynamic, static, streaming, and interactive content—by using a global network of edge locations\.
 CloudFront routes requests for your content to the edge location that gives your users the lowest latency\.
 You can use Route 53 to route traffic for your domain to your CloudFront distribution\.
 For more information, see [Routing Traffic to an Amazon CloudFront Web Distribution by Using Your Domain Name](routing-to-cloudfront-distribution.md)\.